Star witness in Trump trial tells of plot to conceal porn star hush money payments

 New York does not allow recording in the courtroom but provides public transcripts of the proceedings.

 Trump was accompanied by Republican U.S. Sens.
 Tommy Tuberville of Alabama and J.D.
-Vance of Ohio, considered to be on the short list as Trump’s running mate.
+Vance of Ohio, considered to be on the short list to be Trump’s running mate.
 Republican U.S. Rep. Nicole Malliotakis, of New York, also joined the senators and spoke to media outside the Lower Manhattan courthouse.

 Florida’s GOP Sen. Rick Scott made an appearance in the courtroom last week.